AtomicPair/wolfentext3d/README.md

 | XTerm          | Ubuntu 14.04 |       45-60 fps |        0-15 fps   |
 | Z shell (zsh)  | Mac OS X     |       45-60 fps |       45-60 fps   |

 Although most modern terminal emulators seem capable of delivering playable frame rates, it goes without saying that users with integrated or low-end graphics cards may experienced decreased (and in some cases, unplayable) performance.
-I have noticed this myself when testing various terminal emulators on my main system: a five-year-old HP Pavilion dv7 laptop with hybrid ATI graphics.  *Some terminals performed over 100-200% faster when using the discrete ATI graphics card instead of the integrated Intel 915 chipset.*
+I have noticed this myself when testing various terminal emulators on my main system: a 2010 HP Pavilion dv7 laptop with hybrid ATI graphics.  *Some terminals performed over 100-200% faster when using the discrete ATI graphics card instead of the integrated Intel 915 chipset.*

 **If you are experiencing degraded or unplayable performance with Wolfentext in your favorite terminal program,** try adjusting the graphics properties of your host system (including switching to a discrete graphics mode, if your system supports it).
 Using the table above as a guide, you can also try running Wolfentext in another terminal emulator which may yield better performance.